wavemaker/aws-sns-connector/README.md

 ## Introduction
 Amazon Simple Notification Service (Amazon SNS) is a web service that coordinates and manages the delivery or sending of messages to subscribing endpoints or clients.
 In Amazon SNS, there are two types of clients—publishers and subscribers—also referred to as producers and consumers.
 Publishers communicate asynchronously with subscribers by producing and sending a message to a topic.
 Subscribers (that is, web servers, email addresses, Amazon SQS queues, AWS Lambda functions) consume or receive the messages.

 In few AWS region, Amazon SNS allows sending notification messages to mobile and web endpoints, whether it is direct or with subscriptions to a topic, you first need to register the app with AWS.
 To register your mobile app with AWS, enter a name to represent your app, choose the platform that will be supported such as Firebase cloud messaging, and provide your credentials for the notification service platform.
 After the app is registered with AWS, the next step is to create an endpoint for the app and mobile device.
 The endpoint is then used by Amazon SNS for sending notification messages to the app and device.

-This connector provides WM application to interact with AWS SNS using simple and easy apis with following features
+This connector provides WM application to interact with AWS SNS using simple and easy apis.
+Basically this connector provide two functionalities

+## Basic SNS operations
+Basic sns operations such as WaveMaker application do following SNS actions
 1. Create, List, Delete, Existence of SNS topic
-1. Add, delete, get, update Subscriptions to a topic.Subscriptions such as Lambda, SQS, SMS,email, https, http & platform application.
+1. Add, delete, get, update Subscriptions to a topic.
+Subscriptions are such as Lambda, SQS, SMS,email, https, http & platform application.
-1. Sending messages to a specific topic.
+1. Sending messages to a specific topics

+## SNS- FCM Push Notifications
-1. It also provides apis to create,delete,list FCM platform application in SNS.
+1. It also provides apis to create, delete, list FCM platform application in SNS.
 1. Apis to register token to FCM platform application, subsequently token ARN can be registered as a subscriber to SNS topic.
 1. Api to send FCM notification to topics, which indeed send notification to FCM clients.

 ## Prerequisite
 1. Firebase application and firebase Web/Android/IOS app configuration
 1. Firebase Cloud messaging server key
 1. Push Notifications Prefab in WaveMaker application